 The support band for the whole tour had been Youssou N’Dour and Le Super Etoile de Dakar, who Gabriel had first seen perform in Paris in 1980 at the recommendation of producer George Acogny.
-The pair later met for the first time in the Senegalese capital and solidified their connection in 1985 when, in London to play a concert, N’Dour put a call in to Gabriel to meet up and was subsequently invited to the West Country.
+The pair then met a few times during Gabriel’s frequent visits to the Senegalese capital and solidified their connection in 1985 when, in London to play a concert, N’Dour put a call in to Gabriel to meet up and was subsequently invited to the West Country.
 It was during this three day visit that N’Dour contributed his stunning Wolof vocals to the song ‘In Your Eyes’.
 A rousing rendition of which can be heard on this album.

 Earlier in the Athens evening Gabriel had introduced N’Dour and his Super Etoile band to the expectant audience.
 “We started the tour in New York in November 1986 and I was nervous, even though I was used to playing to large audiences back home,” remembers N’Dour.
 “But after Peter came onstage and explained to the public who we were, we were made to feel so welcome.
 He did that every night, before every concert.
 His generosity was touching.”